International Chapter Executive Board

 Cathy grew up on a large farm in western Ohio and graduated with a degree in social science from Ball State University.
 After graduation, she was a ready-to-wear buyer for L.S.
 Ayres in Indianapolis.

 Cathy has two sons, six grandchildren and a black lab.
-She is an elected elder of Bardstown Road Presbyterian Church, a member of Lakeside Swim Club and supports the Louisville Zoo and the Kentucky Science Center.
+She is a member of Bardstown Road Presbyterian Church, Lakeside Swim Club, the Speed Art Museum and the Cherokee Triangle Association.
 Cathy enjoys a wide range of interests and activities; she is a yoga and fitness enthusiast, a certified ice hockey coach, a Life Master Bridge player and is a world traveler.

 Alix was appointed to Arizona’s P.E.O.
 Educational Loan Fund Committee for two years prior to being elected to the Arizona State Chapter executive board in 2002; she presided at the 2009 Arizona convention.
 In 2009, Alix was appointed to a six-year term on P.E.O.’s International Finance and Audit Committees and was elected to serve as an investment trustee for the P.E.O.
 Foundation; she served as chairman of the committees from 2013-2015.